ray-project/ray/doc/source/example-a3c.rst

 .. _`Universe Starter Agent`: https://github.com/openai/universe-starter-agent
 .. _`code for this example`: https://github.com/ray-project/ray/tree/master/examples/a3c

-To run the application, first install some dependencies.
+To run the application, first install **ray** and then some dependencies:

 .. code-block:: bash